navilg/jira-api-python/README.md

 ### Run the python script

-1. Update `.env` file with your credential and details
+1. Update `.env` file with your credential and jira server details

 ```bash
 cp .env.example .env